adamnoto/Remexify/README.md

 > this error in a row in your database, that the un-asynchronous caller can check regularly to see if the row is indicated
 > as erroneous.
 And then, the end user can be notified of their erroneous action.

-So, how could you do this?
+So, how could you accomplish that?
 It's easy, use either:

 1. `discarded_exceptions` to enlist explicitly class of exception you don't want to log.
 2. `accepted_exceptions` to enlist those that Remexify will log.

-Practically, if you want to log any error but specific exception, then during initialisation you define:
+If you want to log any error but specific exception, then during initialisation you define:

 ```ruby
 Remexify.setup do |config|